 The goal is the prevent the capsular contracture from occurring in the first place.
-Dr. Rebin will irrigate the site during surgery with three different antibiotics and use the Keller Funnel to help reduce chance of infection or foreign body being introduced during insertion of a silicone gel breast implant.
+Dr. Reubin will irrigate the site during surgery with three different antibiotics and use the Keller Funnel to help reduce chance of infection or foreign body being introduced during insertion of a silicone gel breast implant.

 Q: Are massages required after breast augmentation?

 A:Possibly, depending on the patient.
-In the post-operative visit about a week after surgery, Dr. Rebin will examine the patient and may instruct specific patients to start breast massages.
+In the post-operative visit about a week after surgery, Dr. Reubin will examine the patient and may instruct specific patients to start breast massages.
 Some don’t require massages, and there’s no scientific, proven benefit for random prophylactic breast massage.
 Yet, for certain patients who may get a benefit, massages may loosen tight muscles or improve asymmetry where one breast is higher than the other.

 Q: What cup size are the implants?